sonofeft/PyHatch/docs/read_the_docs.rst

 .. note::

     For python2.7, MagicMock will need to be installed.
-    Excute the ``pip install mock`` by including mock in your requirements.txt file
+    Execute the ``pip install mock`` by including mock in your requirements.txt file

 In the setup.py file you may need::